Peter Tabuns

-Peter Charles Tabuns MPP (born October 3, 1951) is a Canadian politician who served as the interim leader of the Ontario New Democratic Party and the leader of the Opposition from 2022 to 2023.
+Peter Charles Tabuns MPP (born October 3, 1951) is a Canadian politician who served as the interim leader of the Ontario New Democratic Party and the leader of the Official Opposition from 2022 to 2023.
 He is a member of the Legislative Assembly of Ontario, first elected in a 2006 by-election to represent the riding of Toronto—Danforth.

 In 2009, he entered the party leadership convention but lost to Andrea Horwath.
 Following Horwath's resignation as leader after the 2022 Ontario general election, the Ontario New Democratic Party caucus unanimously recommended Tabuns' selection as the Ontario NDP's interim leader.
 His appointment was confirmed by the party's provincial council on June 28, 2022.
 He served until the election of his successor, Marit Stiles, following the leadership election.

+Following the 2025 Ontario general election (February 27, 2025), Peter Tabuns was appointed the Official Opposition Critic for Emergency Preparedness and Response, and for Environment, Conservation, and Parks.

 Background

 Tabuns was born in London, Ontario, to Anton Tabuns (Antons Tabūns), an auto mechanic, and his wife Sarah, who was born and raised in Liverpool, England.
 Anton was born and raised in Latvia, though he managed to leave his homeland after the Soviet occupation and immigrate to England.
 While working on a farm, fixing equipment, he met Sarah, and soon after marrying, the couple immigrated to Canada.
 Soon after, the family found residence with another recent immigrant.
 In addition to Peter, Anton and Sarah have two other children, Frank and Anna.

 Tabuns attended York University, where he studied political science and was actively involved in York's student council.
 Tabuns was also president of Citizens for a Safe Environment, a Riverdale environmental group that lobbied the city to end garbage incineration at the Commissioners Street plant in the Port Lands.
 He became managing director of a housing co-op on Oak Street, and was also vice-chair of the Co-operative Housing Federation of Toronto.

 He lives with Shawn Kerwin, who is a theatre designer and professor at York University.
 They have a son, Anton, from Tabuns' previous relationship.